VinZh22/PINN-for-PEMFC/README.md

 ## Repository Structure

-- `notebooks/` — Jupyter Notebooks for experiments and model training.
 - `src/` — Source code modules for PINN and PEMFC simulation.
 - `data/` — Input datasets and modeling data.
 - `results/` — Output files and visualizations.